sitrick2/StaticRouter/readme.md

 The tests folder includes PHPUnit test files organized by Feature and Unit tests.
 The Unit test folder can be run standalone, however because the Feature tests require making HTTP requests, I've included a simple TestServer that can be run with the PHP Built-In Web Server.
-To run this, cd into the TestServer folder and run the following command:
+To run this, cd into the tests/TestServer folder and run the following in a terminal:
 ```
 php -S 127.0.0.1:8000
 ```